 Plaintiff Ted Bernstein is over the age of 18, a resident of Palm Beach County, Florida and is the Trustee of the Shirley Bernstein Trust Agreement dated May 20, 2008, as amended, under Article IV.C.1 of the Trust (“Trustee.”).

 ANSWER – Deny.
-The alleged Trust and has been challenged and evidence of fraud and more has been found and proven in the Estate and Trusts of Shirley Bernstein by the alleged Trustee Theodore Bernstein’s former counsel, Robert Tescher, Esq. and Donald Tescher, Esq.
-That Theodore Bernstein at this time is not qualified to act in any fiduciary capacities in the Estates and Trusts for his direct advancement of the fraudulent schemes that benefited him and his counsel primarily and have caused intentional interference with expectancy with inheritances.
+The alleged Shirley Trust and the fraudulent amendment (footnote) has been challenged due to evidence of fraud, forgery, These acts and more has been found and proven in the Estate and Trusts of Shirley Bernstein by the alleged Trustee, Theodore Bernstein’s former counsel, Robert Tescher, Esq. and Donald Tescher, Esq.
+That Theodore Bernstein at this time is not qualified to act in any fiduciary capacities in the Estates and Trusts of both Shirley and Simon Bernstein for his direct advancement of the fraudulent schemes that benefited him directly and his Attorneys at Law and have caused intentional interference with expectancy of inheritances.

 Shirley Bernstein died on December 10, 2010, and at the time of her passing was a resident of Palm Beach County, Florida.